murilogustineli/simplif.ai/README.md

 ### Notes
 - We recommend not using the VPN when accessing the VM to run your models
 - Take the [survey](https://forms.gle/diCAZerPeNtg4ASk9) prior start of the course.
-Don't worry, it's completely anonymous.
+Don't worry, it's completely anonymous

 ---